subzerocks/MKMEye/README.md

 4.)
 Compile and run the ImageDBCreator (inside this project) to build the pHash DB from the images.
 Be sure you edit the config to match it your database.

-Hint: If you need to crop the art first, use the included cropping tool.

 #### Running MKMEye

 1.) compile the MKMEye Project